redhat-developer/app-services-cli/docs/commands/rhoas_connector_build.md

   -o, --output string        Specify the output format.
 Choose from: "json", "yaml", "yml"
-      --output-file string   The filename of the connector configuration file --overwrite            Overwrite the file if it aready exists --type string          The type of the connector in the catalog (the same as the ID value for the connector in the catalog)
+      --output-file string   The filename of the connector configuration file --overwrite            Overwrite the file if it aready exists --type string          The type of the connector in the catalog.
+This is the same as the ID value for the connector in the catalog.
 ```

 ### Options inherited from parent commands